 4. Put Your Goals Within Eyesight

-You can also make vision boards that will motivate you to achieve your goals.
+Similarly, you can also make a vision board that will motivate you to achieve your goals.
 If you respond better to digital reminders, set various alarms throughout the day.

 5. Start With Realistic Goals

 Sometimes, you lose willpower because you set your goals too high.
 Say you recently decided to start running in the morning.
 Waking up one day and signing up for a marathon before you’re prepared can cause both mental and physical harm.
 People believe that motivation means chasing a dream miles ahead of them.